-The Site, delineated on the Strategic Context diagram below with an asterisk, is located at the eastern edge of Kenilworth at the heart of Warwickshire, north of the towns of Warwick and Learnington Spa and 8km southwest of the city of Coventry.
-The Site sits between existing residential development to the west fronting Glasshouse Lane, and the A46 dual carriageway to the east.
+The Site, delineated on the Strategic Context diagram below with an asterisk, is located at the eastern edge of Kenilworth at the heart of Warwickshire, north of the towns of Warwick and Leamington Spa and 8km southwest of the city of Coventry.
+The Site sits to the south of Crew Lane and to the east, the A46 dual carriageway to the east.